kiwiteaorion/NeptuneScan/README.md

 Neptune Scanner now supports clangd for improved code intelligence and development experience.
 See the [CLANGD_SETUP.md](CLANGD_SETUP.md) for setup instructions.

+### Why clangd instead of Microsoft C/C++ Extension

+We've chosen clangd over Microsoft's C/C++ extension for several key reasons:

+1. **Better cross-platform compatibility**: clangd works consistently across Windows, Linux, and macOS, providing the same experience regardless of your development environment.

+2. **More accurate code intelligence**: Being built on the Clang compiler frontend, clangd provides more precise code completion, error detection, and type information.

+3. **Performance**: clangd offers significantly faster indexing and response times, especially for large codebases.

+4. **Integration with GCC/MinGW**: clangd works seamlessly with the GCC toolchain we use for this project, while Microsoft's extension is primarily optimized for MSVC.

+5. **Modern features**: clangd supports newer C/C++ standards and language features with better accuracy.

+6. **Standardized interface**: Using the Language Server Protocol (LSP), clangd integrates well with various editors beyond just VS Code.

+7. **Consistent diagnostics**: Error messages and warnings match what you'll see during actual compilation.

+8. **Active development**: clangd is actively maintained by the LLVM community, ensuring it stays up-to-date with the latest C/C++ developments.

 ### Building from Source

 On Windows, use the PowerShell build script: